porkbrain/suckless.hn/README.md

 * Why not ML?

-    I prefer a set of transparent and easily editable rules to decide what I don't see.
+    I prefer a set of transparent and readable rules to decide what I don't see.
 Plus that's easier.

 ## Suckless filters